manuelsanti1986/en-605-787-jhu-front-end-dev/index.md

     - They have well-defined public API
     - They have a well-defined lifecycle.
     - The entire application should be viewed as a tree of components
+    - They should never modify data or DOM that doesn't belong to them.

 ### Assignment Submission Reminders